These healthy pumpkin recipes are total crowd pleasers: from dessert recipes like oatmeal cookies to main dishes like pasta and soup!

 Speaking of snacks, these pumpkin spice no bake energy bars are a healthy snack fit for fall.
 Made of Medjool dates, cashews, and pumpkin spices, they’re full of protein and flavor.
 Make up a batch and keep them handy for when a craving hits.

 To round out our healthy pumpkin recipes are these pumpkin pancakes!
 When Alex and I breakfast, we like oat pancakes: they’re made almost fully of oat flour, they’re heartier and more filling than the typical pancake.
-These oat pancakes are made with pumpkin puree and pumpkin spices, and for a little flair: a dollop of mascarpone cheese mixed with maple syrup.
-You can omit the topping for a healthier take and go with just a drizzle of real maple syrup: these pumpkin pancakes can hold their own.
+These oat pancakes are made with pumpkin puree and pumpkin spices.
+Topped with just a drizzle of pure maple syrup, these pumpkin pancakes are heavenly.

 Looking for more pumpkin recipes?